LostArtefacts/TRX/docs/COMMANDS.md

 # Commands
-TR1X introduces a developer console, by default accessible with the <kbd>/</kbd> key.
+TRX introduces a developer console, by default accessible with the <kbd>/</kbd> key.
+This key can be rebound in the controls dialog to anything of your choice.
+Note that where <kbd>/</kbd> is used in command documentation, you should interpret that as whichever key you have bound, and not include it as part of the command itself.

 Currently supported commands:

 - `/help`